Pliability and Approximating Max-CSPs: Dense graphs are pliable: proof of Theorem

+In the rest of this section, we will prove Theorem~\ref{thm:denseIsNice}.
 While we only prove this for unweighted graphs, it will be notationally convenient to treat them as $\{0,1\}$-weighted graphs, with $w_G(u,v) := [uv \in E(G)]$.
 For sets $U,V \subseteq V(G)$, we denote by $w_G(U,V) := \sum_{u \in U} \sum_{v \in V} w_G(u,v)$ the number of edges between $U$ and $V$ (or their total weight).
 The regularity lemma states that every graph can be partitioned into a bounded number of parts so that the bipartite graph between every two parts is random-like in the following strong sense:

 \begin{definition} A bipartite graph $G=(V_1,V_2,E)$ of density $d := \frac{w_G(V_1,V_2)}{|V_1| |V_2|}$ is \emph{$\eps$-homogeneous} if for all $W_1\subseteq V_1$, $W_2\subseteq V_2$,

 For an $n$-vertex graph $G$ and an integer $k$, an \emph{$\eps$-regular $k$-partition} of $G$ is a partition $V_1, \dots, V_k$ of $V(G)$ such that $|V_i| \in \{\lfloor\frac{n}{k}\rfloor,\lceil\frac{n}{k}\rceil\}$ for $i \in [k]$ and the bipartite graph $(V_i, V_j, E(G) \cap V_i \times V_j)$ is $\eps$-homogeneous\footnote{The usual statement of the regularity lemma replaces $\eps$-homogeneity (with additive error) by a notion called \emph{$\eps$-regularity} (with relative error, but holding only for $|W_i|\geq \eps |V_i|$).
 The two are however easily shown to be equivalent, up to a change from $\eps$ to $\eps^{1/3}$.}, for all $ij \in \binom{[k]}{2}$. \end{definition}